 Policy Change is Underway in State Legislatures and the U.S. Congress.

 - Some state legislatures have enacted laws to support college students experiencing homelessness, addressing issues ranging from housing to tuition and fee waivers.

-- In 2019, additional states will pursue higher education and homelessness legislation.
+- Additional states are continuing to pursue higher education and homelessness legislation.

 - In 2020, the FAFSA Simplification Act (Public Law No: 116-260) was signed into law.
 This legislation includes significant financial aid policies, including revisions to the Free Application for Student Financial Aid (FAFSA) for unaccompanied youth experiencing homelessness and former foster youth.
 The U.S. Department of Education released guidance in November 2022 stating that most of these provisions are in effect for the 2023-2024 award year.
 The provisions include:

 - Homeless or foster care status does not need to be redetermined every year.